Benefits - Medical Insurance

 For more information about the GAP Plan, or to enroll or delete a dependent, you must contact American Fidelity directly at 775-829-1313.

-Coverage becomes effective on the 91st day of continuous full-time or permanent part-time employment.
+Coverage becomes effective on the 91st day of continuous full-time or permanent part-time employment (21 or more hours per week).
 You must log onto Employee Self Service (ESS) and add dependents, if applicable, and designate life insurance beneficiary(ies) for you life insurance benefit.

 If enrollment is not completed within the first 90 days of employment, you will be enrolled with employee-only as of your effective date.